abdahad1996/abdahad1996/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Abdul Ahad Jamal and I'm an Ios developer with more that 4 years of experience.
-I'm Currently living in Frankfurt,Germany.
+I'm Currently living in Dortmund,Germany.
 A willing learner and a burning passion to expore and adopt new technologies defines who i am as a person.

 ## &#x270d; Writing